ovh/docs/pages/web/hosting/cms_manual_installation_wordpress/guide.en-ca.md

 legacy_guide_number: g1977
 ---

+**Last updated 5th May 2020**

 ## Part 1: preparing for installation

-## [b]Necessary tools[/b]
+## Necessary tools
 To install the WordPress platform on your shared hosting package, we advise you to get an FTP program such as FileZilla (free).

 ## Necessary credentials
-Make sure that you have your customer ID (nic-handle) and password so you can log in to your OVH customer account if necessary.
+Make sure that you have your customer ID (nic-handle) and password so you can log in to your OVHcloud customer account if necessary.

 - Get your FTP ID and password so you can log on to your hosting package.